On Packing Colorings of Distance Graphs: with large

-The general method we shall use will be to cut the graph into blocks $B_i$ of size $s=t-1$ or $s=t+1$, depending on the value of $t$ and to color each block by a predefined color pattern.
-Figure~\ref{grid} illustrate the grid-like structure of $D(1,t)$.
+The general method is to cut the distance graph into sets of consecutive vertices of size $s=t-1$ or $s=t+1$, depending on the value of $t$ and to color each set by a predefined color pattern.